hkwu/ghastly/docs/README.md

 }
 ```

 These functions must return a configuration object which describes the behaviour of the command.

-#### Handling Responses
+To keep things simple, we'll label these functions as command configurators, or **configurators** for short.

+##### The Configuration Object
+Let's examine what the configuration object should actually contain.

+###### Handler
-The `handler` property of the configuration object is what gets called when the command is triggered.
+The `handler` is a function that gets called when the command is triggered.
 It should contain the main logic for making a response based on the user input received from the client.

 ```js
 function handler() {